 We hope these help you make up your mind about whether to get dental treatment in the Philippines.
 Don’t forget to also research the procedure you need so you can be prepared for the experience – wherever you have it done.
-And if you haven’t already read our main article on dental tourism in the Philippines, you’ll find lots more useful information there.
+And if you haven’t already read our main article on getting dental work abroad, you’ll find lots more useful information there.

 Table of contents

 “I found the dentists to be professional, thorough and compassionate”